Rainbow (Mariah Carey album)

 The album spawned five singles, two of which became number-one hits on the US Billboard Hot 100, making Rainbow her seventh-consecutive studio album to produce one or more number-one hits.
 The album's lead single, "Heartbreaker", became Carey's fourteenth number-one hit on the Billboard Hot 100 and topped the record charts in Canada and New Zealand.
 "Thank God I Found You", featuring Joe and 98 Degrees, also topped the Billboard Hot 100, but achieved moderate international chart success.
-The next two singles, "Can't Take That Away (Mariah's Theme) and "Crybaby" featuring Snoop Dogg, were released as a double A-side.
+The next two singles, "Can't Take That Away (Mariah's Theme)" and "Crybaby" featuring Snoop Dogg, were released as a double A-side.
 The songs were at the center of a public feud in between Carey and Sony Music due to the label's alleged weak promotion of the singles.
 Carey's cover of Phil Collins' "Against All Odds (Take a Look at Me Now)" with Westlife peaked at number one in Ireland, Scotland and the UK Singles Chart.

-Rainbow was well received by music critics, who generally praised Carey's embrace of R&B and hip hop in her music.
+Rainbow received generally positive reviews from music critics, who generally praised Carey's embrace of R&B and hip hop in her music.
 The album debuted at number two on the US Billboard 200, with first week sales of 323,000.
-It was her first album in years to not reach number one.
+It was her first non-holiday studio album since 1991's Emotions to not reach number one.
 However, within a month, Rainbow was certified triple-Platinum by the Recording Industry Association of America (RIAA), denoting shipments of three million copies within the United States.
 Internationally, the album peaked at number one in France and Greece, and charted within the top-five positions in Australia, Austria, Belgium, the Netherlands, Germany, Japan and Switzerland.
 Globally, Rainbow has sold an estimated eight million copies.